 I am not a coordinator.
 I just show to help run the breakout sessions.
 This was the final session for the 5th graders and we combined in two units that day: Physical Disabilities and Autism Spectrum Disorders, focusing on Asperger’s Syndrome.

 It took about 2 1/2 hours to do both units.
-There is presentation by the mom coordinator who gives an overview of the unit.
-This is followed by a short film and then hands on break out sessions.
+There is a presentation by the mom coordinator who gives an overview of the unit.
+This is followed by a short film and then hands-on break-out sessions.
 The final piece is having Special Need high school students present as a panel.
 They each will have a short speech and then take questions.
 It’s really amazing to have those high school kids present.
 It brings it all home in a really meaningful way.

 One big takeaway message is finding more similarities than differences.
 There was also a person who signed the presentation.
 The video showed a young paraplegic man who used amazing computer technology to live and work independently.